santiago-webdev/Zettelpy/README.md

 By default it uses markdown and it's not necessary to type the extension, if you specify the extension another note with that extension will be created

-*Additional notes:*
+*Some notes:*
+- The creation of tags(basically linking notes between each other using ctags) you need to add them manually to the second line of each note, I haven't found a way of automating this as of right now.
-- I think this cli only works in Mac and Linux.
+- I think this cli only works in Linux and Neovim.
 - I'm very open to PR or suggestions
 - There's a todo list at the end of the file with things that I need to add